fewlines-education/dev-bootcamp-exercises/02_programming_fundamentals/08_shi_fu_mi/01_shi_fu_mi/README.md

       (____)
        (___)__.---
 ```

-> The second player move should be reversed!!
+> The second player's move should be reversed!!

 ## Goal of the day

 When developing a project, _ANY project_, we need milestones.
 Here are some to guide you through the day:

 1. The game allows you to play versus a totally dumb AI.
-It should select a random move each time
+It should select a random move each time.
 2. The game allows you to play in a two players single round game version.
 3. The game allows you to play in a two players best of 3 game version.
 4. The game allows you to play versus an intelligent AI which [will have a strategy](https://arstechnica.com/science/2014/05/win-at-rock-paper-scissors-by-knowing-thy-opponent/#:~:text=Therefore%2C%20this%20is%20the%20best,thing%20that%20you%20just%20played.).

 Let's start with a **basic step by step plan** for the **dumb AI version**:

 - Greet the user.
 - Ask the user for an input.
 - Generate the AI choice.